-In November 2018, when the Progressive Conservatives added an amendment to the moratorium on fracking to the throne speech, they opened the door for oil and gas exploration in Albert County.
+In November 2018, when the Blaine Higgs Conservatives added an amendment to the moratorium on fracking to the throne speech, they opened the door for oil and gas exploration in Albert County.
 The amendment reads as follows:

 “We recognize that communities in and around the town of Sussex, including McCully Field and extending southeasterly to the Frederick Brook Shale, where natural gas exploration and production has been safely taking place on leaseholds for close to 20 years, have demonstrated their desire to proceed with shale gas development.
 We urge the government to take necessary steps to respect the wishes of these specific communities.”